georchestra/georchestra/datafeeder-ui/DOCKER_HUB.md

 As for every other geOrchestra webapp, its configuration resides in the data directory ([datadir](https://github.com/georchestra/datadir)), typically something like /etc/georchestra, where it expects to find a analytics sub-directory.

+It is recommended to use the official docker composition: https://github.com/georchestra/docker.

-See the section `import` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.
+For this specific component, see the section `import` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.

 ## Where is it built